 The most popular math puzzles are the ones where students have to figure out the total number of festive objects using some algebra.
-What I like about these questions is that the difficulty can vary and any problem can be made accessible.
+What I like about these math riddles is that the difficulty can vary and any problem can be made accessible.

-The puzzle above is one that can be done by many elementary students, and the solution easily cascades down.
+This math puzzle is one that can be done by many elementary students, and the solution easily cascades down.

-Here is one courtesy of Mashup Math.
-Again, fairly straightforward, but this time there are other operations, and students have to start with the equation that is most accessible and yields the answer for the first object ( the gingerbread man).
+Here is another math riddle.
+Again, fairly straightforward, but this time there are other operations, and students have to start with the equation that is most accessible and yields the answer for the first object ( the Christmas tree).

-Here is another one, geared to 5th graders, that gets them thinking algebraically.
+Here is a math puzzle that gets them thinking algebraically.